Puerto Vallarta in August 2026: Rain & No Sargassum

 My short take:

-• Go in August for warm water, no sargassum, lower prices, food, pools, and flexible beach mornings
+• Go in August for warm water, no sargassum, lower rates, food, pools, and flexible beach mornings

 • Choose another month if dry weather, whales, or all-day outdoor touring matter most

-If you are still comparing the month, read Mexico in August, Best Time to Visit Puerto Vallarta, and Puerto Vallarta in July before you book.
+If you are still comparing the month, read Mexico in August, Best Time to Visit Puerto Vallarta, Puerto Vallarta in July, and Puerto Vallarta in September before you book.

 Tours & experiences in Puerto Vallarta